hayamizu-lab/treefit-r/README.md

-# Treefit for R - Quantitative analysis software for trajectory inference
+# Treefit for R - The first software for quantitative trajectory inference

 This is an implementation of [**Treefit**](https://hayamizu-lab.github.io/treefit/) in R.